Word Counts are a mess

 Libre | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ | ❌ | One Word | One Word | One Word | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ | ❌ | ✔️ | One Word |

-Google Docs | ❌ | ❌ | ✔️ | ✔️ | ✔️ (Bullets Don't Count) | ✔️ (Bullets Don't Count) | ✔️ | ✔️ | ❌ | ✔️ | Separate | Separate | Separate | ✔️ | ❌ (Not Imported) | ❌ | ❌ | ❌ (imported as drawing) | ❌ (imported as drawing) | ❌ | ❌ | One Word |
+Google Docs | ❌ | ❌ | ✔️ | ✔️ | ⭕ (No Bullets) | ⭕ (No Bullets) | ✔️ | ✔️ | ❌ | ✔️ | Separate | Separate | Separate | ✔️ | ❌ (Not Imported) | ❌ | ❌ | ❌ (imported as drawing) | ❌ (imported as drawing) | ❌ | ❌ | One Word |

-Apple Pages | ❌ | ✔️ | ✔️ | ✔️ | ✔️ (Bullets Don't Count) | ✔️ (Bullets Don't Count) | ✔️/❌ (Title counts, but not the table) | ✔️ | ❌ | ❌ | Separate | Separate | Separate | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ | ❌ | ❌ | One Word |
+Apple Pages | ❌ | ✔️ | ✔️ | ✔️ | ⭕ (No Bullets) | ⭕ (No Bullets) | ✔️/❌ (Only Title counts) | ✔️ | ❌ | ❌ | Separate | Separate | Separate | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ | ✔️ | ❌ | ❌ | One Word |

 Header/Footer | Textbox in Header | Headings | Text | List | Numbered list | Table Of Contents | Tables | Citation Mark | Equations | Links | SlashSeperatedWords | Acroynms | Bibliographies | Captions | Footnotes | EndNotes | WordArt | Textbox | Comments | Page Numbers | SubScript | |